 Cause- it includes overpronation, running downhill, weak hip abductors and glutes.

 Treatment- if the pain it is not severe, take some rest.
-Use a foam roller on the damaged place, massage the quads and hamstring muscle along with frequent icing.
+Use a foam roller on the damaged place and massage the quads and hamstring muscle along with frequent icing.

 If you are training for a race, it may be very disappointing to have to take time out with an injury, but it is worth doing it to avoid any long-term damage.